affinity-team/slate/source/includes/_relationship-strengths.md

 ```

 The relationship strength resource specifies the two [Persons](#persons) the relationship
 strength is about, along with the actual value.

 There may be at most one resource for
 every (internal, external) pair.
+If an internal and external person have no previous
+interactions, there may be no relationship strength resource for the pair.

 Attribute | Type | Description
 --------- | ------- | -----------